Doth-J/SSH-KaliBox/README.md

    ```

 ## Building the KaliBoxNet :package:
-You can use *docker compose* to build a stack with 1 KaliBox and 1 WSS Proxy in the same network and interact with them using the terminal and WS client scripts respectively.
+You can use *docker compose* to build a network stack with KaliBox and a WSS Proxy in the same network and interact with them through the terminal and WS client scripts respectively.
 Execute the following command inside the project directory to start the network:
 ```
 docker compose up
 ```